 Meaning:

-When someone says to you that he is all ears, it means they are listening to you carefully and are completely focused on what you are going to say.
+When someone says to you that they are all ears, it means they are listening to you carefully and are completely focused on what you are going to say.

 How to use in a sentence: